sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 The adjusted *R*\² (R-squared) value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One final thing to point out before moving on.
-It is quite common for
+It is quite common for people
-people to report a slightly different measure of model performance,
+to report a slightly different measure of model performance, known a
-known as “adjusted *R*\²”.
-The motivation behind calculating the
-adjusted *R*\² value is the observation that adding more
+“adjusted *R*\²”.
+The motivation behind calculating the adjusted *R*\² value
-predictors into the model will *always* cause the *R*\² value to
+is the observation that adding more predictors into the model will *always*
-increase (or at least not decrease).
+cause the *R*\² value to increase (or at least not decrease).

-The adjusted *R*\² value introduces a slight change to the
+The adjusted *R*\² value introduces a slight change to the calculation, as
-calculation, as follows.
-For a regression model with *K*
+follows.
+For a regression model with *K* predictors, fit to a data set
-predictors, fit to a data set containing *N* observations, the
-adjusted *R*\² is:
+containing *N* observations, the adjusted *R*\² is:

 .. math:: \mbox{adj. } R^2 = 1 - \left(\frac{\mbox{SS}_{res}}{\mbox{SS}_{tot}} \times \frac{N - 1}{N - K - 1} \right)

-This adjustment is an attempt to take the degrees of freedom into
+This adjustment is an attempt to take the degrees of freedom into account.
+The
-account.
-The big advantage of the adjusted *R*\² value is that
-when you add more predictors to the model, the adjusted *R*\²
+big advantage of the adjusted *R*\² value is that when you add more predictors
-value will only increase if the new variables improve the model
+to the model, the adjusted *R*\² value will only increase if the new variables
-performance more than you would expect by chance.
-The big disadvantage is
+improve the model performance more than you would expect by chance.
+The big
-that the adjusted *R*\² value *can not* be interpreted in the
+disadvantage is that the adjusted *R*\² value *can not* be interpreted in the
-elegant way that *R*\² can. *R*\² has a simple
-interpretation as the proportion of variance in the outcome variable
+elegant way that *R*\² can. *R*\² has a simple interpretation as the proportion
-that is explained by the regression model.
-To my knowledge, no
+of variance in the outcome variable that is explained by the regression model.
-equivalent interpretation exists for adjusted *R*\².
+To my knowledge, no equivalent interpretation exists for adjusted *R*\².

 An obvious question then is whether you should report *R*\² or adjusted *R*\².
 This is probably a matter of personal preference.
 If you care more about